cybershare/elseweb-site/README.md

-### ELSEWeb Frontend based on codeigniter skeleton by Alessanfro Arnodo
+### ELSEWeb Frontend based on codeigniter skeleton by Alessandro Arnodo
 ---------------------------------------------------